IBM-Cloud/DevOps-Services-Docs/tutorials/activedeploy/index.md

 3. Replace `Hello World` with `Hello Universe!`
 4. Click the **Git Repository** icon.
 5. On the right, type a message about the changes you made and click **Commit**.
-6. In the Active Branch section on the let, click **Push** to merge your changes.
+6. In the Active Branch section on the left, click **Push** to merge your changes.
 7. Return to your pipeline by clicking **BUILD &amp; DEPLOY**.
 8. Redeploy your pipeline by clicking the **Run Stage** icon.